 Put a date on the calendar.
 (Just Do It, or the event won’t happen.
 It’s as simple as that.
 And it is worth it!)

 Decide if you want to do a Parent Workshop or a Family Night (What’s the difference?
 A parent workshop along with a children’s activity component = Family Night).
+It is fun to see parents working with their kids and trying out their new skill of praising progress and effort during a fun challenge.

 Ask for volunteers for the evening if you are going to do a family night.
 One way to use volunteers is for them to lead a children’ activity while the parents are in a training. (this activity can be a craft project or simply watching a movie).